 Why read this book?

-- Root-cause analysis - MVCC and lock behavior explain many concurrency incidents
+- Root-cause analysis - MVCC and lock behavior explain where stuck transactions and deadlocks come from, which otherwise look like random luck

-- Architecture discussions - real DBMS mechanics make storage, indexing, and recovery trade-offs concrete
+- Architecture discussions - on a real DBMS, storage, indexing, and recovery trade-offs stop being slogans and get a price in I/O and time

 Related chapter